fluttergems/fluttergems/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: Feedback / Feature Request
-about: 'Help us make fluttergems.dev better by suggesting new features. '
+about: 'Help us make fluttergems.dev better by providing feedback and/or suggesting new features.'
 title: "[FEATURE REQUEST]"
 labels: ''
 assignees: ashitaprasad